Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: Introduction

-We then consider the effective action of the $\rho$--deformed gauge theory, obtained by giving a vacuum expectation value to one of the scalars and integrating out the massive fields.
-According to \cite{Maldacena9705,Maldacena9709,Tseytlin99, MetsaevTseytlin,ChepelevTseytlin,Balasubramanianetal}, the leading IR large N part of this action should coincide with the DBI action for a D3--brane immersed in the dual background.
+Given this result, we consider the effective action of the $\rho$--deformed gauge theory, obtained by giving a vacuum expectation value to one of the scalars and integrating out the massive fields.
+According to \cite{Maldacena9705,Maldacena9709,Tseytlin:1999dj, MetsaevTseytlin,ChepelevTseytlin,Balasubramanianetal}, the leading IR large N part of this action should coincide with the DBI action for a D3--brane immersed in the dual background.
 We observe that in the case of the $\beta$--deformed gauge theory, the corresponding DBI action is characterized by the open string data $(\Gcal_{AdS_{5}\times \Srm^{5}},\nc)$ and that the associated NS--NS closed string fields $(g,B)$ are part of the \emph{exact} Lunin--Maldacena solution.
 This is not surprising.
 Indeed, the Lagrangian description of this theory can be given in terms of the $\Ncal=4$ Lagrangian with the product of matter fields replaced by a star product of the Moyal type.
 Subsequently, all amplitudes in the planar limit can be shown \cite{Khoze} to be proportional up to a phase to their $\Ncal=4$ counterparts.
 Then the open string data $(\Gcal_{AdS_{5}\times \Srm^{5}},\nc=0)$ of the $\Ncal=4$ SYM theory are naturally promoted to the set $(\Gcal_{AdS_{5}\times \Srm^{5}},\nc)$.
 Can something similar occur for the $\rho$--deformation?

-Since the noncommutativity parameter now defines a nonassociative deformation, it is hard to imagine how the planar equivalence with the parent $\Ncal=4$ theory could be achieved.
-Yet nonassociativity is a second--order in $\rho$ effect and it turns out that up to third order in $\rho$ this is indeed the case.
-In other words, mapping the open string fields to the closed ones provides again a supergravity solution to this order --- the gravity dual of the $\rho$--deformed gauge theory.
+Non-associativity again creates a potential problem: planar equivalence with the parent $\Ncal=4$ theory using a star--product is far from obvious.
+Nonetheless, nonassociativity is a second--order in $\rho$ effect, so we can safely assume that $(\Gcal_{AdS_{5}\times \Srm^{5}},\nc)$ describe the deformation up to this order in the deformation parameter.
+We then map the open string fields to the closed ones using the Seiberg-Witten relations and obtain the gravity dual of the $\rho$--deformed gauge theory up to third order in $\rho$.